Goto Main Content

 Article 37

-In order to understand the fact, the National Immigration Agency may conduct investigations and examinations.
+In order to discover the fact, the National Immigration Agency may conduct investigations and verification.

 Article 38

-If an entry permit, issued by the Act or the Enforcement Rules, is damaged or lost, a replacement or a reissue shall be applied by submitting the following documents; the original permit shall be nullified when a replacement or a reissue is issued:
+If an entry permit, issued pursuant to the Act or the Enforcement Rules, is damaged or lost, a replacement or a reissue shall be applied for by submitting the following documents; the original permit shall be nullified:

 2. Affidavit regarding the damaged or lost document.